Avni1905/intellewings/README.md

 cd backend
 npm install

+###  Database (MySQL)
+Create a database
+Use .env file to store database keys
+Add the env file in server.js

 ## Frontend (React)
 In a separate terminal window, navigate to the frontend folder and install dependencies: cd frontend